Contact UsContact Us

 All the connections listed in All Applications above, plus:

-• ClaroRead Windows has a dictionary lookup feature for non-English and non-Swedish languages which calls our server with words to look up and gets a result.
+• ClaroRead Windows has a dictionary lookup feature for non-English and non-Swedish languages which calls our server with words to look up and gets a result from Wiktionary.
 Network versions also have this feature.
 It is all anonymous and is not stored.
 The end-point is at clarodownloads.com.

 • ClaroRead Windows and Mac offers online voices in some versions, indicated in the user settings where they are clearly differentiated and can be selected by the user.
 Until they are selected these servers are not accessed.
 These voices use different services and servers.